Scanner Sombre

-Scanner Sombre is a cave exploration video game developed by Introversion Software.
+Scanner Sombre is a cave exploration video game developed and published by Introversion Software.
+It was released for macOS and Windows PC on 26 April 2017.
+The game received mixed reviews upon release.

 Gameplay and plot

-Scanner Sombre is exploration video game played from a first-person perspective.
+Scanner Sombre is an exploration video game played from a first-person perspective.
 The player awakens in a tent inside a cave; after finding an augmented reality headset and a LIDAR scanner, the player can illuminate the surrounding environment using dots.
 As the protagonist traverses the cave, they note that no one has gone this deep into the mine before; they find evidence of a cultist monastery who performed sacrifices as well as witch-hunts, as well as various remnants of mining expeditions, a lot of which ended in tragedy.
 When approaching such scenes, the protagonist's vision occasionally glitches out, which the protagonist attributes to hardware failure, but also notes that there have been rumors about the cave containing ghosts.
 Occasionally the player can find upgrades to the scanner that unlock various features, such as more dense scanning or a map.

 As the game progresses, the protagonist begins to remember the past and it is eventually revealed that the trek is not headed deeper into the mine, but out of it.
 It is revealed that the protagonist ventured so deep into the mine that they eventually died there, and they are now reliving their dying memories while their family mourns them on the surface.
 Once the protagonist encounters their family, they are slowly transported back down through the caves they explored all the way to the starting tent, and the dots illuminating the mine slowly disappear.
 The player regains control and can go pick up the scanner again, but this time the protagonist is shocked to see that their arms are made entirely of glowing dots.

-Restarting the game in "New Game+" mode and using the "material scanner" mode available on the scanner at the start, the player can find their dead body that was otherwise blending into the terrain in "distance scanner" mode.
+Restarting the game in "New Game+" mode and using the "material scanner" mode not available on the scanner in a first-time play, the player can find their dead body that was otherwise blending into the terrain in "distance scanner" mode.